Navigating a Career Pivot: 6 Steps to a Career in Sustainability

 2. Understand Where the Opportunities Are

-Sustainability roles exist across all sectors—public, private, and nonprofit.
+Sustainability roles exist across all sectors, including public, private, and nonprofit.
 Each offers unique avenues for impact, whether you’re shaping policy, influencing corporate strategy, or strengthening community initiatives.

-That said, the sustainability and clean energy landscape continues to shift.
-Recent federal policy changes have resulted in cuts to research, development, and incentive programs that have long supported climate action.
-While these reductions can feel discouraging, they also create opportunities for local and regional leadership to play an even greater role.
+Even with this breadth of opportunity, the sustainability and clean energy landscape continues to shift.
+Recent federal policy changes have resulted in cuts to research, development, and incentive programs that have traditionally supported climate action.
+These reductions can feel discouraging, yet they also open space for local and regional leadership to play an even greater role.

-As federal programs scale back, community groups, municipalities, and mission-driven organizations are stepping up to lead with innovation, equity, and collaboration.
-From advancing climate resilience to supporting workforce development and environmental justice initiatives, meaningful progress often begins at the community level.
+As federal programs scale back, community groups, municipalities, and mission-driven organizations are stepping forward with innovation, equity, and collaboration.
+From advancing climate resilience to supporting workforce development and environmental justice efforts, progress often takes root at the community level.

 Tip: Check out what your local community is doing to advance sustainability, and identify ways you can contribute.